 The Oxford English Dictionary notes that the first use in print of a word denoting a resident of Los Angeles appears in California of the South, published in English in 1888.
 Walter Lindley and Joseph P. Widney, the authors of California of the South, were Anglo residents of early Los Angeles who were writing for readers in the East.
 Lindley and Widney apparently assumed that Angeleño was the name for a Los Angeles resident.

 The pleading by the Times had no effect.
-When I was growing up in the 1950s, the city was variously Loce AN-guh-leeze (hard G and rhymes with "glees") or Lhas ANG-less (nasalized G and rhymes with "mess") or Loss AN-jell-eeze (soft G and rhymes with "wheeze.")
+When I was growing up in the 1950s, the city was variously Loce AN-guh-leeze (hard G and rhymes with "sleeze") or Lhas ANG-less (nasalized G and rhymes with "mess") or Loss AN-jell-eeze (soft G and rhymes with "wheeze.")

 The hard G of my childhood is nearly gone, although I still heard it from older residents until the early 2000s.
 But I was surprised the other day to hear the once-common "eeze" pronunciation during a panel discussion on the city's history.

 Oddly, speakers get some colonial-era pronunciations right without effort: Rodeo Drive in Beverly Hills is never pronounced Roe-DEE-oh.
 But Cañon Drive is pronounced Cannon.
 Most people say del-AH-mo when they read Del Amo, which is reasonably correct.
-But Ximeno is always ex-ZIM-ah-no and never hee-MEN-oh (with the "hee" spoken from the back of the throat).
+But Ximeno is always ex-ZIM-ah-no and never hee-MEN-oh (with the "hee" voiced from the back of the throat).

 Other names of streets and places seem never to have settled down.
 Junipero Avenue in Long Beach is alternately wan-a-PEAR-oh and hoo-NEE-pe-roe.